- Travel and Places»

 Inchcolm Island in the Firth of Forth: A Day Trip from Edinburgh, Scotland

-Inchcolm Island is a small island in the Firth of Forth in the East of Scotland.
-On the island you can
+Inchcolm Island is a small island in the Firth of Forth in the East of Scotland where you can find the following:

 - visit a twelfth century abbey